For current political commentary, see the daily political notes.

 If you take an ordinary taxi and pay cash, it will generate no records associated with you — except in New York City where the government might apply face recognition to identify your photo in real time.

 By the way, I don't see anything wrong in offering taxi rides driven by attractive models of either sex.
-Since I believe sexual services should be legal, I would not object if they offered to fly you while driving you.
 However, this need not and should not be accompanied by Uber-style contempt towards women (and men).

 With real taxis, you can flag one on the street or phone in any fashion; you can pay cash; you can be anonymous.